 A seller can choose to accept any offer presented to them, and sometimes the highest offer may not necessarily be the best option.
 In some cases, a seller may decide to choose a lower offer because of suggested move-in dates, or because they particularly liked the people who came to view their property.
 However, the seller may also decide to reject all offers made at the closing date.

 What happens when an offer has been accepted?

 When an offer has been accepted on a property, the seller's solicitor will inform the winning bidder, and will also inform other bidders that they have been unsuccessful in securing the property.
 An accepted offer cannot be renegotiated, and the solicitor is prohibited from trying to renegotiate offers with other potential buyers to get a better deal for the seller.

 When all concerned parties have been advised, the solicitor will need to complete all necessary legal work (missives) as soon as possible.
 Missives are a series of legal letters that form a contract.
 Once the missives are agreed by both parties, this is known as the 'conclusion of missives', creating a binding contract between seller and buyer.

 Whether you are buying or selling a property, you'll require specialised advice that is tailored to your current circumstances.
 With our team of conveyancing legal professionals in Scotland, you can receive tailored advice regarding the setting of closing dates, that aims to get you the best value offer for your property.

 At andersonbain LLP, we can help if you are thinking of selling or buying your home.
-Our decades of conveyancing experience in Edinburgh, Aberdeen and the surrounding areas enables us to provide a professional and proactive service in the areas of property sales and purchases.
-Call for a free, initial consultation in Aberdeen on 01224 456 798, and in Edinburgh on 0131 228 2000, or complete our online form.
+Our decades of conveyancing experience in Aberdeen and the surrounding areas enables us to provide a professional and proactive service in the areas of property sales and purchases.
+Call for a free, initial consultation in Aberdeen on 01224 456 798 or complete our online form.
 Our team of conveyancing solicitors is waiting to hear from you.